 The Atmospheric Hydro Feature application schema provides a model to take into account water from atmospheric origin, particularly from precipitation, without the complexity the complexity and detail of a rainfall-runoff model This enables contextually related information models to build relationships to hydrologic features, finally to a represented catchment.

 This informative package provides concepts of water falling through the atmosphere (precipitation) to be accumulated in a water body on or below the land surface.
 This allows atmospheric water to be related to the hydrographic network of water bodies representing an overall catchment, as well as to a corresponding basin identified by an inflow or outflow node using a reference point associated with the accumulating water body.
-Special concepts of water suspended in the atmosphere may by defined application.
+Special concepts of water suspended in the atmosphere may by defined with an application.
 Special concepts should not contradict the definitions endorsed by the WMO as published in the "International Meteorological Vocabulary".published and maintained by the WMO [9].

-The Atmospheric Hydro Feature schema introduces the concepts of HydroMeteor Precipitation, Rain and Snow
+The Atmospheric Hydro Feature schema introduces the concepts of HydroMeteor Precipitation, Rain and Snow.